This is the multi-page printable view of this section. Click here to print.

 • Rate Limit

-Additional details for each agent are also included:
+Additional details for each node are also included:

 FieldDescription

-Node Update Task StatusThe status of the agent update, potential status are New/Pending/Completed/Failed
+Node Update Task StatusThe status of the node update, potential status are New/Pending/Completed/Failed

 Start DateDate/Timestamp of agent update